kaaproject/kaa/doc/Programming-guide/Using-Kaa-endpoint-SDKs/Using-Kaa-Java-endpoint-SDK/index.md

 # Using endpoint SDK in your appication

-You need [generate Endpoint SDK](Getting-started#generate-sdk) for target platform - Java.
+You need to [generate Endpoint SDK](Getting-started#generate-sdk) for the target platform - Java.
 Endpoint SDK is a jar file that developer should add to classpath using some build tools.